DiegoSaturno/DiegoSaturno/README.md

 - I'm currently working as a Software Engineer at [CI&T](https://ciandt.com/)

-- Nowadays, I work a lot with **C#/.NET Core, React, Redux, Kafka, Postgres, Docker and Kubernetes.**.
+- Nowadays, I work a lot with **C#/.NET Core, React, Redux, Kafka, Postgres, Docker and Kubernetes**.

 - I listen to a lot of metal.
 I love Dream Theater, Periphery, Tesseract, Epica and some other bands.
 You can find my lifetime playlist below!
 (Click on the now playing widget).